kruHuli/kruHuli/README.md

 ## Hi there 👋 I'm Kruthik.

-📚 Master's in Business and Science Candidate at Rutgers University.
+📚 Master's in Business and Science Candidate - AI and Analytics at Rutgers University.

 📈 Data Analytics experience at Phillies, Rutgers Recreation, and Eltropy.